Ushba Tesoro

-Ushba Tesoro（ウシュバテソーロ、Foaled March 4, 2017) is a Japanese thoroughbred racehorse who won the Tokyo Daishōten in 2022, before going on to win the Kawasaki Kinen and the Dubai World Cup in 2023.
+Ushba Tesoro (ウシュバテソーロ, Ushuba Tesōro) is a Japanese thoroughbred racehorse who won the Tokyo Daishōten in 2022, before going on to win the Kawasaki Kinen and the Dubai World Cup in 2023.

 The name "Ushba" is derived from a mountain in Georgia, while "Tesoro" is the eponym (冠名; kanmei) used by his owner.

 Racing career

 Up until his four-year-old season (2021)

 Ushba Tesoro was bought by Kenji Ryotokuji, founder of Ryotokuji University, at the JRHA Select Sale Foal Session for 25 million yen.

 He would make his debut at a maiden race on August 25, 2019, at the Niigata Racecourse, finishing in fifth place.

 Ushba Tesoro would win his first race after seven unsuccessful races at a maiden race held at Tokyo Racecourse.
 The following month, the horse entered the Principal Stakes, a trial race for the Japanese Derby, but came in fourth place.
 The horse would return to allowance races but could not win a second race for the rest of that year.

 On his third race of his four-year old season, Ushba Tesoro won his first race in over a year.
 Later that year, on November, he scored his third victory at the Sanriku Tokubetsu.